 Student complaints are classified into three categories: 1) grade appeals; 2) complaints; or 3) discrimination complaints.
 The process for filing complaints that are not resolved at the campus level is also included.

 Pasadena City College's grade appeal procedure, AP 4230, provides processes by which a dispute in the assigned final grade for a course may be resolved in a fair and efficient manner according to state law and due process.
 The procedure outlines both the informal consultation process and the formal grade appeal process.
 Grade Appeals are handled through the Office of Academic Affairs.

 Individuals who are dissatisfied with a campus policy or procedure or with the conduct of a college employee are entitled to file a complaint.
 We encourage students and others to attempt to resolve the issue informally with college personnel.
 However, if there is not a satisfactory resolution, the complaint form should be completed and submitted.

-Complaints are handled through the Office of Student Services.
+Complaints are handled through the Office of Instruction OR the Office of Student Services.